bhagwatsingh/pf-timer/readme.txt

 * Ability to change background color and width.
 * Ability to change timezones.
 * Ability to set redirect url to redirect after the countdown time is completed
-* Ability to change rotating circle background color and width.
 * Option change the text of Days, hours, minutes and seconds OR show/hide Days, hours, minutes and seconds.
 * Light weight and fast